AnirudhGovil/anirudhgovil.github.io/_pages/about.md

 As a researcher, I've had the pleasure of being advised by Professors [Madahava Krishna](https://robotics.iiit.ac.in/faculty_mkrishna/), [Ponnurangam Kumaraguru](https://precog.iiit.ac.in/) and [Sourav Garg](https://oravus.github.io/), as I worked on Semantic Segmentation, Vision Language Models, Robotic Control and Codemixing in NLP.

 I play Table Tennis, follow every other sport and try to make music.
-I'd love to listen to what you have to say about anything science, tech and politics.
+I'd love to listen to your musings on science, tech and politics.